Content Marketing Guide for Local Business

 Content Engagement Techniques

 The last important aspect of the basic content template is to understand the concept of “above & below the fold”.
-Our job is to create as unique, purposeful and interesting content as possible to keep the reader engaged and review all your article.
+Our job is to create as unique, purposeful, and interesting content as possible to keep the reader engaged and review all your articles.

 chart defining the location of "above the fold" in post content